digital nomad visa

 Visitors can explore medieval cities, castles, and fortresses, island-hop along the stunning coastline, and enjoy delicious Croatian food.
 You could easily settle down on a Croatian island like Hvar or Korcula, or choose a larger city like the capital of Zagreb.

-The large digital nomad communities, plus expats and long-term travelers, means you’ll find it easy to make friends here, no matter where you find yourself in the country.
+The large digital nomad communities in Croatia means you’ll find it easy to make friends here, no matter where you find yourself in the country.
+Proximity to other Mediterranean hotspots and excellent transportation connectivity make travel throughout Europe a breeze – and relatively inexpensive.

 You can apply for the Croatian digital nomad visa online, at certain police stations in Croatia, or at a Croatian embassy or consulate abroad.
 While not a path to permanent residency or citizenship, this digital nomad visa should be on your shortlist.